 Increasing Memorial Partakers

 Watchtower long said the 144,000 anointed class closed in 1935.
 Since then, the number of anointed Jehovah's Witnesses began decreasing.
-In 2007, it was admitted there is no Scriptural basis for the doctrine of 1935, and since that time memorial partakers have been on the increase.
+In 2007, it was admitted there is no Scriptural basis for the doctrine of 1935, after which memorial partakers have been on the increase.

 An important doctrine for Jehovah's Witnesses is that of the 144,000.
 This small number represents the total number of humans that will be allowed into heaven.
 Those of the 144,000 alive on earth today are referred to as the Remnant.

 The Remnant are the only ones that are allowed to partake of the bread and wine at the memorial, despite this being in flagrant disregard of Jesus, who said everlasting life is contingent on partaking of the emblems in remembrance of him.

 John 6:53-57 "Accordingly Jesus said to them: "Most truly I say to YOU, Unless YOU eat the flesh of the Son of man and drink his blood, YOU have no life in yourselves.
 He that feeds on my flesh and drinks my blood has everlasting life, and I shall resurrect him at the last day; for my flesh is true food, and my blood is true drink.
 He that feeds on my flesh and drinks my blood remains in union with me, and I in union with him.
 Just as the living Father sent me forth and I live because of the Father, he also that feeds on me, even that one will live because of me."

 The decreasing number of the remnant was used as proof that the end is about to occur.

 "Six Convincing Lines of Evidence" that we are in the Last Days. …